-90.439 Consumer Protection Law S2 Hpw4 C3
+90.439 Consumer Protection Law

 Legislative strategies for the protection of consumers and the effect of this legislation upon marketers.
-The following protective strategies are considered: regulation of consumer contracts; the imposition of informational requirements on persons dealing with consumers; the promulgation of standards with which goods and services have to comply; the licensing of persons dealing with consumers the establishment of statutory funds against which consumers can claim; the creation of consumer tribunals and the establishment of consumer protection bureaux.
+The following protective strategies are considered: regulation of consumer contracts; the imposition of informational requirements on persons dealing with consumers; the promulgation of standards with which goods and services have to comply; the licensing of persons dealing with consumers; the establishment of statutory funds against which consumers can claim; the creation of consumer protection bureaux.

-90.444 Elements of Income Tax Law
+90.444 Elements of Income Tax Law S1 S2 Hpw4 C3

 1. Introduction; the policies served by taxation with particular reference to distributional and economic objectives; the uniform tax system; the structure of the current Income Tax Assessment Act and its administration.
-2. A critical analysis of the principal concepts of the law of income taxation and the taxation of capital gains; the law on income and deductions as applicable to individuals; the trading stock provisions and tax accounting; concepts of residence and source.
+2. A critical analysis of the principal concepts of the law of income taxation and the taxation of capital gains; the tarding stock provisions and tax accounting; concepts of residence and source.
 3. The judicial interpretation of taxing statutes; policy questions concerning tax avoidance.